Epidaus

-Epidaus is a genus of assassin bugs with about 25 species mainly distributed mainly in the Oriental Realm with two species (E. nebulo and E. tuberosus) which extend into the Palearctic Realm.
+Epidaus is a genus of assassin bugs with about 25 species mainly distributed in the Oriental Realm with two species (E. nebulo and E. tuberosus) which extend into the Palearctic Realm.
 Most species have a long and narrow body with the pronotum having a posterior margin with raised corners and spiny outgrowths facing outwards.
 The head a tubercle behind the base of each of the two antennae.

 Species included in the genus include: